Leveraging Clinical Psychology in Change Management: A Synergistic Approach

 Step 5: Prioritize Emotional Well-Being

 Recognize the emotional toll that significant change can take.
+Identifying the emotions that employee groups are feeling is the first step (as distinct from what they are thinking or saying).
 Offer resources such as coaching, change champion or peer support groups, or group workshops.
 Equip leaders with the skills to provide empathetic support to their teams.

 Also, take holistic approach to look at the change environment for impacted stakeholders and assess the change loading can reveal potential risks in people capacity challenges that could derail the change.